spryker-sdk/upgrader/README.md

 ### Define custom prefixes for core entity names

 When evaluator checks project-level code entities for existing and potential matches with the core ones, it skips the entities that have the `Pyz` prefix in their name.
-Such are considered unique and will not conflict with core entities in future because there will never be an entity with the `Pyz` prefix in the core.
+Such entities are considered unique and will not conflict with core entities in the future because there will never be an entity with the `Pyz` prefix in the core.

 When solving upgradability issues, you can use the `Pyz` prefix to make your entities unique.
 To use custom prefixes, do the following: